 In June 2014, the City of Fort Wright, a participating employer in CERS, filed a lawsuit against the Kentucky Retirement Systems' Board of Trustees alleging that the Board invested CERS funds in investments that were prohibited by statute and common law.
 In addition, the City alleged that the Board of Trustees paid substantial asset management fees, which the suit alleges were improper.
 Kentucky Retirement Systems filed a motion to dismiss this action based on a number of legal issues, including the argument that the action was barred by the doctrine of sovereign immunity.
 Franklin Circuit Court denied the motion to dismiss.
 An interlocutory appeal of the sovereign immunity issue was filed at the Kentucky Court of Appeals.
 On September 23, 2016, the Court of Appeals upheld the Franklin Circuit Court's ruling that sovereign immunity did not prohibit this action from proceeding.
 After a motion to the Kentucky Supreme Court for discretionary review of the Court of Appeals' ruling was denied, the case returned to the Franklin Circuit Court on the merits of the claims made.
 Both parties filed Motions for Declaratory Judgement on the legal issue of whether or not Kentucky Retirement Systems is authorized under Kentucky law to invest CERS plan assets according to the standards established in KRS 61.650 or if some other standard applies.
 On September 20, 2018, Franklin Circuit Court issued an Opinion and Order denying the City of Fort Wright's Motion for Declaratory Judgment and granting Kentucky Retirement Systems Cross-Motion for Declaratory Judgment.
 The City of Fort Wright appealed this decision to the Kentucky Court of Appeals, which issued an Opinion on January 10, 2020, affirming the decision of the Franklin Circuit Court in favor of the Kentucky Retirement Systems.
 The City of Fort Wright then filed a Motion for Discretionary Review at the Kentucky Supreme Court.
-Kentucky Retirement Systems filed a response and the parties are awaiting a decision.
+On September 16, 2020, the Supreme Court of Kentucky granted this Motion.
+On September 28, 2020, the Kentucky Retirement Systems filed a Cross Motion for Discretionary Review, which was granted December 9, 2020.
+Oral arguments were conducted before the Kentucky Supreme Court on August 19, 2021.
+On October 28, 2021, the Kentucky Supreme Court affirmed the lower court rulings.
+This matter is now over and will be removed from future updates.